siddiq0611/cholebature/README.md

 - Persisted across app restarts via `shared_preferences`

 ### 📤 Export & Import
-- **Export all data** to a single CSV (transactions + scheduled) — saved to Downloads and shared via share sheet
+- **Export all data** to a single unified CSV (transactions + scheduled + custom category definitions) — saved to Downloads and shared via share sheet
-- **Import from CSV** — supports the unified backup format and legacy transaction-only CSVs
+- **Import from CSV** — supports the unified backup format (with custom categories) and legacy transaction-only CSVs
+- Custom categories are imported first so transactions that reference them are correctly linked
-- Duplicate detection on import (skips duplicates, reports counts)
+- Duplicate detection on import for transactions, scheduled items, and custom categories (skips duplicates, reports counts)
 - Import preview dialog before committing

 ### 🔔 Notifications